Lindfield, New South Wales: Infrastructure and development

-Lindfield railway station is on the North Shore & Western Line of the Sydney Trains network and is about 30 minutes by train from the Sydney central business district.
+Lindfield railway station is on the North Shore railway line of the Sydney Trains network and is about 30 minutes by train from the Sydney central business district.
 The Pacific Highway is the main arterial road through Lindfield.
 Lindfield has a small commercial area on both sides of Lindfield railway station on the Pacific Highway and Lindfield Avenue.
 The former Commonwealth Bank is an art deco style building on the Pacific Highway.

 Lindfield Library is a branch of the Ku-ring-gai Municipal Library Network.
 There are two community halls: East Lindfield Community Hall at Crana Avenue and West Lindfield Community Hall at Moore Avenue.
 There are two tennis courts at Lindfield Community Centre (behind the library) and a further two courts at Lindfield Park in Tryon Road.

 Places of worship

 Lindfield has five places of worship: St Albans Anglican Church, Holy Family Catholic Church, Lindfield Uniting Church (with church buildings on Tryon Road and the Pacific Highway) and the North Shore Synagogue.